black/Mozak/README.md

 ## Instructions

+1. Install and Run ThinkGear Connector
+   - Download and install the ThinkGear Connector provided by Neurosky.
+   - Start the ThinkGear Connector to create a WebSocket server that streams EEG data from the headband.

 1. Install the required packages
 ````
 npm install
 ````
-2. Run the server -
+3. Run the server -

 ````
 node server.js